nickjbrowning/cscs-docs/docs/build-install/index.md

 CSCS provides commonly used software and tools on Alps, however many use cases will require first installing software on a system before you can start working.

-Modern HPC applications and software stacks are often very complicated, and there is no one-size-fits-all method for building and installning them.
+Modern HPC applications and software stacks are often very complicated, and there is no one-size-fits-all method for building and installing them.

 ## Programming environments